Smooth green snake: Diet

 The smooth green snake mostly eats insects and spiders, including spineless caterpillars, harvestmen, moths, ants, snails, worms, and slugs.
 While hunting, it uses both chemical and visual clues to find prey, and kills with a strike instead of constriction.

 Reproduction

 Sexually mature smooth green snakes mate in the late spring or summer, and gravid females lay eggs from June to September.
 Usually, two clutches are laid, each containing four to six eggs.
 Females usually lay their eggs in rodent burrows, mounds of rotting vegetation, sawdust piles, or rotting logs.
 In the northern habitats of this species, communal nesting has been observed.
-Smooth green snake eggs are white and oval; they have thin shells and are about one inch in length.
-They have an average mass of 2.6 grams.
+Smooth green snake eggs are white and oval; they have thin shells and are about one inch (2.5 cm) in length.
+Each egg has an average mass of 2.6 grams.
 The eggs hatch four to 23 days after being laid.